 Amanda’s prior experience includes serving as a Civil Rights Investigator for the Office for Equal Opportunity and Civil Rights at the University of Virginia.
 In this role, Amanda conducted prompt, thorough, impartial, and equitable investigations of prohibited sex discrimination and harassment; drafted Title IX policies and procedures; and served as Acting Title IX Coordinator for Title IX hearings.
 Amanda began her career as a Trial Attorney in the Honors Program of the U.S. Department of Justice, where she handled numerous matters in federal district and bankruptcy courts throughout the country.
 Her unique background also includes working as a Special Assistant U.S. Attorney in the Sex Offense and Domestic Violence Section of the U.S. Attorney’s Office for the District of Columbia and at the U.S. Department of Labor.

 Amanda has helped clients through all stages of civil and criminal investigation and litigation, including initial case assessment and strategy, written discovery, hearings, depositions, and trials.
-She also has extensive experience in managing electronic discovery, focusing on enhancing efficiencies and reducing client litigation costs.

 Amanda enjoys working in the Charlottesville community, where she represents innovative local businesses and non-profits, serves on the board of community organizations, and maintains an active pro bono practice.